MateuszKon/L5XeTree/README.md

 # L5XeTree
-Module for modifying RSLogix projects modification in L5X format
+Module for modifying RSLogix projects
+Modification are in L5X format